-- 16.19.1 Graduate Schools should communicate with staff and students about resources and support available regarding health and wellbeing and embed information about health and wellbeing in relevant training or resources. - 16.19.2 Manage effective processes for absence management or suspending study. - 16.20 Supervision and research progress - 16.20.1 Ensure that supervisors regularly update their skills through training and development.
+16.19.1 Graduate Schools should communicate with staff and students about resources and support available regarding health and wellbeing and embed information about health and wellbeing in relevant training or resources.

+16.20 Supervision and research progress

-- 16.20.2 Ensure student placements are organised according to the 'Research Furth of Glasgow' or other relevant policies. - 16.20.3 Inform external organisations where a student is undertaking research if there is a change in their registration status where appropriate. - 16.20.4 Review postgraduate students' progress reports. - 16.20.5 Provide advice and guidance to students and supervisors where serious concerns arise about progress. - 16.20.6 Keep a record of annual progress reports. - 16.20.7 Retain appropriate records of any progress files referred to the Graduate School. - 16.21 International Collaboration / Distance Learning Study (where applicable) - 16.21.1 Subject proposed distance learning programmes or options to relevant programme approval processes. - 16.21.2 Document any due diligence through programme approval or other approval processes to demonstrate that the quality of the student experience has been thoroughly considered. - 16.21.3 Ensure that all information relevant to distance learning study options are published on webpages, recruitment materials and programme handbooks as appropriate - 16.21.4 Ensure that relevant monitoring, evaluation, and reporting processes are in place to support distance learning programmes or options. - 16.21.5 Direct students to relevant guidance on trusted research or export control as needed.
+- 16.20.1 Ensure that supervisors regularly update their skills through training and development. - 16.20.2 Ensure student placements are organised according to the 'Research Furth of Glasgow' or other relevant policies. - 16.20.3 Inform external organisations where a student is undertaking research if there is a change in their registration status where appropriate. - 16.20.4 Review postgraduate students' progress reports. - 16.20.5 Provide advice and guidance to students and supervisors where serious concerns arise about progress. - 16.20.6 Keep a record of annual progress reports. - 16.20.7 Retain appropriate records of any progress files referred to the Graduate School.

+16.21 Distance Learning Study

+- 16.21.1 Subject proposed distance learning programmes or options to relevant programme approval processes. - 16.21.2 Document any due diligence through programme approval or other approval processes to demonstrate that the quality of the student experience has been thoroughly considered. - 16.21.3 Ensure that all information relevant to distance learning study options are published on webpages, recruitment materials and programme handbooks as appropriate - 16.21.4 Ensure that relevant monitoring, evaluation, and reporting processes are in place to support distance learning programmes or options.